Run Snowpark queries with the ExternalPythonOperator in Apache Airflow

 This DAG prints the context of your Airflow environment before using the @task.external_python

-decorator to run a Snowpark query in the virtual environment you created in Step 3.
-The ExternalPythonOperator task also prints a list of packages installed in the virtual environment, which can be helpful for debugging.
+decorator to run a Snowpark query in the virtual environment you created in Step 2.

 Step 5: Run your DAG to execute your Snowpark query in a virtual environment